How Long Do Tomatoes Last?

 How to tell if Tomatoes are bad, rotten or spoiled?

 Fresh tomatoes will begin to get soft and then may leak liquid when they are going bad.
 They may also begin to mold, at which point they have gone bad and you will want to throw them out.

 Another problem you may experience with having fresh fruit on the counter is the sudden presence of fruit flies.
 Fruit Flies are tiny little flies that just hover around your fresh fruit basket.
 So, how do you get rid of fruit flies?
 To get rid of fruit flies, place a bowl of water with a teaspoon of vinegar in it next to the fruit basket at night.
-In the morning, all the fruit flies should be drown in the bowl.
-Practicing proper hygiene and food safety discipline will help prevent food borne illness.
+In the morning, all the fruit flies should have taken their final swim in the bowl.

 There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!

 How to store Tomatoes to extend their shelf life?

 There are many varieties of tomatoes including grape tomatoes, cherry tomatoes, and plum tomatoes.
 Plum tomatoes seems to last a little longer than all the rest because they have a firmer meat.

 How long are Tomatoes good for when prepared in a dish?